 Third, ensure that the horse is receiving enough forage in the diet.
 This is the base of any feeding program, and a good target is to be feeding 1.5% of body weight in forages.
 For a 1000 lb horse, that means at least 15 lbs of hay.
 Weigh a few flakes of hay and see just what a flake is from your supplier.
 Not all small square bales are created equally!

 Fourth is the grain portion of the diet.
 A key thing to look at in evaluating feeds for hard keepers is the “Crude Fat” content of a feed.
 A basic corn/oats/mineral sweet feed mix will likely run around 2.5-3.0% fat, since that is what is naturally present in a lot of grains.
-These are fine for easier keepers, but many active horses need more – there are a variety of horse feeds on the market today that are in the 6-7% fat range, and a few horse feeds even reach up to the 12% fat range.
+These are fine for easier keepers, but many active horses need more – there are a variety of horse feeds on the market today that are in the 5-9% fat range, and some horse feeds are up in the 10-12% fat range.
 Remember to feed within the guidelines printed on the tag, so that you get the nutrition portion of the diet correct.
 Start your horse on a higher fat diet slowly to allow them to adjust to the increased fat, and work up to a level where the weight starts to come on.
 Once you’ve reached a desirable weight and body condition, you can begin to back off the amount fed until you determine the amount of feed that will help maintain your horse for the long haul.